forte-music/schema/README.md

 -------------

 Album artwork is exposed through the GraphQL API in the `Album.artworkUrl` field.
+The song can be retrived by making a HTTP GET request to the endpoint.

 ### Authentication
 The same authentication used to communicate with the API should be used when contacting the album artwork endpoint.

 ### Discovery
 Album artwork is considered from a number of places when building the music